Ekatmil/Efficient-representation-of-k-mers-sets/README.md

 	- *k* is integer k
 	-  **bn* is bitstring.
 Not Required

  To tests everything.
-Called in main.py
+Called in main.py.
  ##### Algorithm [testAll]:
 		1) Check if bn is given.
 If given, then applyMask (st, bn)
 		2) run allKmers (st, lst)
 		3) run noDifferentStr (st, lst, k)

   **Output**:
-  Messages with the information about correctness of the superstring and its mask
+  Messages with the information about correctness of the superstring and its mask.

 ## ALGORITHMS

 ### [Aho-Corasick](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/772d5909407619f60cda4c5ccce04437798a898b/literature/A%20Linear-Time%20Algorithm%20for%20Finding%20Approximate%0AShortest%20Common%20Superstrings.pdf)
-A Linear-Time Algorithm for Finding Approximate Shortest Common Superstrings Called in main.py with algumener -a/--aho-corasick
+A Linear-Time Algorithm for Finding Approximate Shortest Common Superstrings.
+Called in main.py with algumener -a/--aho-corasick.

 #### [Automaton_Class.py](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/772d5909407619f60cda4c5ccce04437798a898b/main/Automaton_Class.py)